wwoods/job_stream/README.md

     python setup.py install

-_Note: Similarly to building the shared library, you will probably need to put at least the yaml-cpp include directory into your compiler's path, perhaps with an environment variable as follows:
+_Note: Similarly to building the shared library, you may need to specify custom include or library paths:
 _

-    CPLUS_INCLUDE_PATH=~/yaml-cpp-0.5.1/include/ \
+    CPLUS_INCLUDE_PATH=~/my/path/to/boost/ \
-        LD_LIBRARY_PATH=~/yaml-cpp-0.5.1/build/ \
+        LD_LIBRARY_PATH=~/my/path/to/boost/stage/lib/ \
         pip install job_stream

-_Different mpicxx: If you want to use an mpicxx other than your system's default, you may specify MPICXX=... as an environment variable.
+_Different mpicxx: If you want to use an mpicxx other than your system's default, you may also specify MPICXX=... as an environment variable.
 _

 ###<a name="build-paths"></a>Build Paths

-Since job\_stream uses some of the compiled boost libraries as well as yaml-cpp, know your platform's mechanisms of amending default build and run paths:
+Since job\_stream uses some of the compiled boost libraries, know your platform's mechanisms of amending default build and run paths:

 ####<a name="linux"></a>Linux